Glenelg tram line: Inception

 It was operated by small 2-4-0 tank locomotives, hauling two-axle end loading passenger carriages and open wagons for cargo.
 Raised platforms were not provided, the carriages being provided with steps for ground level loading.
 Run round loops were installed at Glenelg and South Terrace, trains being propelled in one direction along King William Street.
 Special services operated to Morphettville Racecourse after it opened in September 1873.
 Crossing loops were later installed at Goodwood and South Plympton.

 Patronage during the first few years of operation rose from 468,000 in the first year (1873–74) to 727,000 in 1877–88.

 On 24 May 1880, the Holdfast Railway Company opened the Holdfast Bay line from Adelaide railway station to Glenelg.
 It used the tracks of the South Australian Railways (SAR) between Adelaide and Mile End while a depot was built at St Leonards.
 Whilst one line was a profitable proposition, two were not, and both lines were almost immediately in financial trouble and merged to form the Glenelg Railway Company on 11 May 1882.
-A connecting line was laid along Brighton Road and the South Terrace depot closed.
+A connecting line was laid along Brighton Road and the South Terrace depot was closed.

 In 1882, a horse tramway was laid along King William Street parallel to the railway.
 Local services between Angas Street and Goodwood were introduced by the railway using a Merryweather tram motor with an unpowered Rowan car as a trailer.
 In 1883 the SAR's Belair line was extended towards the South Coast and crossed the Glenelg line at Goodwood station via a flat crossing.